 • Their faces are covered by bedclothes (Franco et al 2002; Blair et al 2008)

 • Room temperature is high (e.g., temperatures of 28C/82F are associated with fewer arousals than are temperatures of 24C/75F—-Franco et al 2001)

 Studies show the following conditions PROMOTE AROUSALS and/or LOWER the risk for SIDS:

 • Babies are aroused more easily in the supine position (i.e., on their backs; Horne et al 2001).

 • Babies who sleep near their mothers experience more arousals (Mosko et al 1997; Mao et al 2004).
-But certain conditions can make bed sharing risky.
+But bed-sharing -- as practiced by Western populations -- is linked with a higher risk of SIDS for young infants.
 See this article about

 bed sharing safety